-- 1 Mr. Nick A. Caporella, our Chairman of the Board and Chief Executive Officer, and Mr. George R. Bracken, our Executive Vice President-Finance, do not receive any cash compensation from the Company as their services are provided to us through CMA.
+- Mr. Nick A. Caporella, our Chairman of the Board and Chief Executive Officer, and Mr. George R. Bracken, our Executive Vice President-Finance, do not receive any cash compensation from the Company as their services are provided to us through CMA.
 As described above in "Compensation Discussion and Analysis" and "Management Services Agreement Compensation", we pay an annual base management fee equal to one percent of our consolidated net sales for the services that CMA provides, which include, among other things, the services of Mr. Nick A. Caporella and Mr. Bracken and other senior and corporate personnel who are not required to be included in the table above.
 The amounts set forth with respect to Mr. Nick A. Caporella under the caption "Management Fee Plus All Other Compensation" represent the total management fees paid by us to CMA (which is compliant with the conservative presentation requested by the Commission) for the respective fiscal years and should not be construed to be actual compensation paid by either the Company or CMA to Mr. Caporella.
+The amounts with respect to Mr. Joseph G. Caporella under the caption "Management Fee Plus All Other Compensation" represent a car allowance, retirement and health benefits.
 (See "Retirement, Health and Other Benefits" above and "Certain Relationships and Related Party Transactions" below.)
-The amounts set forth with respect to Mr. Bracken under the caption "Management Fee Plus All Other Compensation" include payments to him by CMA. - As prescribed by SEC regulations, grant date option award value represents the grant date fair value for the KEEP option granted on March 25, 2019 computed in accordance with Accounting Standards Codification 718 based on the Black-Scholes option-pricing model.
-(See Note 9 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized.)
+The amounts set forth with respect to Mr. Bracken under the caption "Management Fee Plus All Other Compensation" represent payments by CMA. - As prescribed by SEC regulations, grant date option award value represents the grant date fair value for the KEEP option granted on March 25, 2019 computed in accordance with Accounting Standards Codification 718 based on the Black-Scholes option-pricing model.
+(See Note 10 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized.)
 KEEP Options generally vest over a six-year period and accordingly the Company recognizes compensation expense with respect to these options over this vesting period.
 The Company believes the SEC-prescribed methodology does not fully reflect the periodic cost to the Company or the value to the recipient and therefore has provided additional Generally Accepted Accounting Principles ("GAAP") based option expense information.
-(See footnote 3 below.) - 3 Amounts represent the annual compensation expense recognized for stock option awards computed in accordance with GAAP pursuant to Accounting Standards Codification 718 based on the Black-Scholes option-pricing model.
-(See Note 9 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized.)
+(See footnote 3 below.) - Amounts represent the annual compensation expense recognized for stock option awards computed in accordance with GAAP pursuant to Accounting Standards Codification 718 based on the Black-Scholes option-pricing model.
+(See Note 10 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized.)
 Options held by our Executive Officers generally vest over five to nine-year periods and are expensed in accordance with GAAP.
 The Company believes that the annual compensation expense provides an additional meaningful measure of the value of these options for any given fiscal year and therefore has been included as supplementary information. - 4 Mr. Nick A. Caporella has not been awarded stock options, therefore, his total does not differ from the SEC recommended total.
 GAAP option expense for Mr. Bracken is included in "Management Fee Plus All Other Compensation", therefore his GAAP total is reflected in that column.

-GRANTS OF PLAN-BASED AWARDS IN FISCAL 2019
+GRANTS OF PLAN-BASED AWARDS IN FISCAL 2020